adrianmay/doing/README.md

 The activity "0" means you are doing nothing worth tracking.

 You must always be doing 0 at midnight or it'll bail out.
+If you forget to clock-out in the evening, you can directly edit the self-explanatory transitions list.

 There's a list of declared activities to guard against typos.
 You can enter a substring of an activity name and it'll work if there's exactly one match in that list.